Table of Contents

 Preparing the Home Finger-Prick Kit

-• Warmth is key: Ensure your hands are very warm before you start.
-A quick soak in warm water or a few minutes of "windmill" arm movements can significantly improve blood flow.
+- Warmth is key: Soak hands in warm water or do "windmill" arm movements to improve blood flow.

-• Hydration: Again, drink plenty of water an hour before the test.
+- Hydration: Drink plenty of water an hour before the test.

-If you prefer a professional to take your sample at home, you can select a nurse home visit service at checkout and a registered nurse will attend your chosen address.
+If you prefer professional help, you can select a nurse home visit service at checkout.

 The Bigger Picture: Beyond the Gland